-We make a real difference to people by providing effective and flexible support to help people who have experienced abuse or trauma, as well those who have abused others.
-We improve their lives, through psychotherapy, advocacy, campaigning and other support in a manner that brings about long-term and sustainable change.
+We make a real difference to people by providing trauma informed, effective and flexible support to help people who have experienced abuse or trauma, as well those who have abused others.
+We improve their lives, through psychotherapy, advocacy, training and other support in a manner that brings about long-term and sustainable change.

-We want to help create communities where people with learning disabilities are treated as equals and are equally able to develop meaningful relationships.
+We aim to help create communities where people with learning disabilities are treated as equals and are equally able to develop meaningful relationships.

 The Respond Model

-Twenty years of clinical experience with people of all ages with learning disabilities has led to the development of Respond's model of psychotherapy: the Attachment-based Systems Approach.
-We believe that, in order to bring about long term change, the wider support network has to be in place and agree to become an integral part of the therapeutic process.
+Almost Thirty years of clinical experience with people of all ages with learning disabilities and or autism has led to the development of Respond's model of trauma informed psychotherapy: the Attachment-based Systems Approach.
+We believe that, in order to bring about long-term change, the wider support network has to be in place and agree to become an integral part of the therapeutic process.

 We think that professionals and carers want to be given time to learn, reflect and share experience, as they, like we, know it that can improve well-being and engender healthier relationships between people.

 Our model is informed by:

 - Object relations theory